Collecting metrics¶

 Note

-JSONPath query used for procpath record
+JSONPath query used for procpath record must yield full process

 documents.
-I.e. $..children[?(@.stat.pid == 2610)]
+I.e. $..children[?(@.stat.pid == 2610)], not

-$..children[?(@.stat.pid == 2610)]..pid
+$..children[?(@.stat.pid == 2610)]..pid.

 Tip